Timeline of farmers' protest against three farm laws | Law-Order

 - India

-The announcement made by Prime Minister Narendra Modi on Friday to repeal the three contentious farm laws will bring to an end the year-long confrontation between the government and the farmers, which has left more than 700 dead in its wake.
+Prime Minister Narendra Modi's announcement on Friday to repeal the three contentious farm laws is expected to end the year-long confrontation between the government and the farmers during which, according to leaders, more than 700 people died.

-The three laws raised concerns that this will lead to the abolishment of the minimum support price (MSP) guaranteed by the government on select crops and leave farmers at the mercy of big corporates.
+The laws raised concerns about the abolishment of the minimum support price (MSP) guaranteed by the government on select crops and leave farmers at the mercy of big corporates.

 Since these laws were promulgated, thousands of farmers gathered at Delhi's borders demanding their repeal, pushing the SAD to quit the NDA government at the Centre.
-The protests, which have generated huge public sentiment, also evoked responses from teen environmentalist, Greta Thunberg, singer-activist Rihanna, and lawyer-author Meena Harris, niece of US Vice President Kamala Harris.
-Here's a timeline of events since the laws were introduced: June 5, 2020: The government promulgates three farm bills.
+The protests, which have generated huge public sentiment, also evoked responses from teen environmentalist Greta Thunberg, singer-activist Rihanna and lawyer-author Meena Harris, niece of US Vice President Kamala Harris.
+Here's a timeline of events since the laws were introduced: June 5, 2020: The government promulgates three ordinances.

 September 24, 2020: Farmers in Punjab announce a three-day rail roko.

-September 25, 2020: Farmers across India come out in protest in response to a call by the All India Kisan Sangharsh Coordination Committee (AIKSCC).
+September 25, 2020: Farmers across India come out in protest in response to a call by the All India Kisan Sangharsh Coordination Committee.

-September 26, 2020: The Shiromani Akali Dal (SAD) quits the BJP-led National Democratic Alliance over the farm bills.
-September 27, 2020: The farm bills are given presidential assent and notified in the Gazette of India and become farm laws.
+September 26, 2020: The Shiromani Akali Dal quits the BJP-led National Democratic Alliance over the farm bills.
+September 27, 2020: Farm bills notified in the Gazette of India and become farm laws after the president's assent.

 November 25, 2020: Farmers' unions in Punjab and Haryana give the call for a 'Delhi Chalo' movement; denied permission by Delhi Police due to Covid protocols.

-December 3, 2020: The government held the first round of talks with representatives of farmers but the meeting remains inconclusive.
+December 3, 2020: Government holds first round of talks with representatives of farmers but the meeting remains inconclusive.

-December 5, 2020: The second round of talks between farmers and the Centre also remained inconclusive.
+December 5, 2020: Second round of talks between farmers and the Centre also remains inconclusive.

-December 8, 2020: Farmers give a call for Bharat Bandh.
+December 8, 2020: Farmers call for Bharat Bandh.
 Farmers from other states also gave their support to the call.

-December 9, 2020: Farmer leaders reject the Union government's proposal to amend the three contentious laws.
+December 9, 2020: Farmer leaders reject the Union government's proposal to amend the three laws.

 December 11, 2020: Bharatiya Kisan Union (BKU) moves the Supreme Court against the agri laws.

-December 13, 2020: Union minister Ravi Shankar Prasad allege the hand of the 'tukde tukde' gang in the farmers' protests.
+December 13, 2020: Union minister Ravi Shankar Prasad allege hanlawwsd of 'tukde tukde' gang in the farmers' protests.

 December 30, 2020: Sixth round of talks between government and farmer leaders see some headway.

+January 11, 2021: The SC raps the Centre for its handling of the farmers' protest.

-January 12, 2021: The SC stays implementation of the farm laws; sets up a four-member committee to make recommendations on the legislation.
+January 12, 2021: The SC stays implementation of the farm laws; sets up a four-member committee to make recommendations on the laws.

-January 29, 2021: The government proposes to suspend the farm laws for one-and-half years and sets up a joint committee to discuss the legislation.
+January 29, 2021: Government proposes to suspend the farm laws for one-and-half years and sets up a joint committee to discuss the legislation.
 The farmers, reject the proposal.

 March 8, 2021: Gunshots are fired near the Singhu border protest site.
 No one is injured.